 EPFL: Internationally renowned university for technology innovation

-Legacy of over 30 years of teaching in supply chain
+Legacy of over 30 years of teaching in global supply chain management

 More than 1’200 graduates representing 75 nationalities from 5 continents.